Table of Contents

 Though it’s particularly popular as an ecommerce platform, today it’s even used by major publishers like the Economist and the BBC.

 No matter your business model, running a Shopify website comes with its own set of challenges.
 And according to a business tutorial producer with Shopify, one of the most common among Shopify store owners is: “What can I do to help my store rank in search engines?”
+The answer is Shopify SEO.

 The quick beginner’s SEO guide for Shopify store owners